 Horizons Specialist Academy Trust’s (HSAT) Approach to Teaching Learners with SEN

-At Abbey Hill Academy and Sixth Form, Green Gates Academy, Westlands Academy and Hollis Academy we ensure that all pupils are equally valued by having equal access to a broad and balanced curriculum which is differentiated to meet individual needs and abilities.
+At Abbey Hill Academy and Sixth Form, Green Gates Academy, Westlands Academy, Hollis Academy and Mo Mowlam Academy we ensure that all pupils are equally valued by having equal access to a broad and balanced curriculum which is differentiated to meet individual needs and abilities.

 - We have effective systems and procedures in place for SEND, taking into account the current Code of Practice 2015.